stat545ubc-2025/collaborative-project-group-18/README.md

 ## Introduction

-This repository contains the first collaborative project for Group 18 :smiley:.
+This repository contains the first and second collaborative project for Group 18 :smiley:.
 The project serves as a practical demonstration of our team's proficiency in:

 1. **Git and GitHub Workflow**: Collaborating effectively on a shared codebase using version control best practices, including branching, merging, and pull requests.
 2. **R Programming**: Applying and reinforcing R programming concepts through hands-on practice.